 Cultural influences on physical activity and diet

-In Blackburn with Darwen approximately 30% of the population are of South Asian (predominantly Indian and Pakistani) origin.
-Research shows black and Asian children are three times more likely to have an “obesogenic lifestyle” (lower physical activity, higher screen time, unhealthy diet) than white children3.
-In a study conducted at Liverpool John Moores University, we explored the cultural factors that influence children’s weight-related behaviours4,5,6.
+Research shows black and Asian children are three times more likely to have an “obesogenic lifestyle” (lower physical activity, higher screen time, unhealthy diet) than white children.
+In a study conducted at Liverpool John Moores University, the researchers explored the cultural factors that influence parents/carers’ perceptions of children’s weight and physical activity behaviours.
 Below are some of the key findings, followed by some recommendations for practice:

 - Parents from some ethnic backgrounds (e.g. Somali, Bangladeshi, Yemeni) viewed a larger body size as desirable, and were less concerned by the potential consequences of childhood obesity.
 This is possibly due to the association of overweight with good health and wealth in certain cultures, and can lead some parents to want to “feed up” their children.

 - Parents from certain ethnic backgrounds (e.g. Bangladeshi, Yemeni) placed a higher value on academic and cultural education than physical activity, which means time spent at faith schools, language classes and doing homework can leave little time for physical activity.

 - Whilst Muslim girls are encouraged to be physically active, parents felt the dominant sports in the Western culture (e.g. football) did not fit with Islamic values for girls and women.
 The importance of female-only physical activity facilities was highlighted.